Mo7ammedFarahat/BioinformaticsWorkshop-Jan25/Module2.md

         - [R - Normal Distribution](#r-normal-distribution)
         - [R - Binomial Distribution](#r-binomial-distribution)

-# Day 2: Introduction to R Programming Language
+# Module 2: Introduction to R Programming Language

 Welcome to Day 2 of the R course!
 This section provides an in-depth introduction to the R programming language, covering installation, syntax, data manipulation, visualization, and basic statistics.